 Microwave ovens have been a part of many American households since the late 1970s and most users quickly learned to keep aluminum foil and metal utensils out of this appliance.
-That burst of sparks was an easy clue, and the ensuing fire and ruined microwave were the final answers.
+The burst of sparks was an easy clue, and the ensuing fire and ruined microwave were the final answers.

 Cooking fires are the leading cause of reported house fires, resulting in 430 deaths and more than $1.1 billion in property damages.
 The microwave offers as much potential danger as a neglected pan of food left on the stove.